 This Depends on How Much Vitamin D You Already Have in the Blood, but 4000IU (100mcg) or More per Day Is Likely to Be Dangerous

 A healthy amount of vitamin D in the blood is 30 - 50ng/mL, and only people whose vitamin D levels fall below this range should take supplements.
-The amount of supplement will depend on how much vitamin D is already in the blood, but doctors consider 4000IU (100mcg) or more per day to be dangerous.
-Because vitamin D is fat-soluble, it can accumulate in the fat cells of the body to toxic levels.
-Taking too much vitamin D can cause serious side effects, such as weak bones, kidney stones, and problems with heart and brain function.
+You can ask your doctor for a routine and simple blood test to determine your level.
+The amount to supplement will depend on your blood test result, but doctors usually consider more than 4000IU (100mcg) per day to be dangerous.

 - Vitamin D and Acne

 - Where Do We Get Vitamin D?

 - How Much Vitamin D Should We Have in the Blood?